A Guide to Tribal Colleges and Scholarships for Native Americans

 Scholarships for Native American Students

-• Association on American Indian Affairs Scholarships.
-This association typically offers scholarships for Native Americans who are full-time students with a GPA of 2.5 or higher.
-The application deadline is May 31.
+- Association on American Indian Affairs Scholarships.
+The association usually provides scholarships for Native American full-time students with a GPA of 2.5 or higher.
+Unfortunately, scholarship applications for the fall 2023 through spring 2024 term are now closed.
+Please visit their website for any updates regarding future opportunities.
 The award amount varies.

-• Continental Society Daughters of Indian Wars, Inc., National American Scholarship.
-Enrolled tribal members who take at least 8 semester hours and maintain a 3.0 average may apply for this $5,000 renewable award.
-Applications are due June 15.
+- Continental Society Daughters of Indian Wars, Inc., National American Scholarship.
+Tribal members who are enrolled in at least 8 semester hours and maintain a 3.0 average are eligible to apply for this renewable $5,000 award.
+The application deadline is June 15 each year.

 Grants for Native American Students

-• Indian Higher Education Grant Program.
+- Indian Higher Education Grant Program.
 This federal grant program offers help for Native American students with a proven financial need.

 Native American Fellowships